Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Spectral function and thermally-excited charge carriers

-An additional tool to interpret the ground-state results is a spectral function ($A_\alpha(\omega + i\eta)$), while its value at the Fermi level ($\omega=0D$) is another order parameter (the $\lim_{\eta\rightarrow+\infty} A_\alpha(i\eta)$ is zero for an insulating phase and nonzero for a metallic one).
+An additional tool to interpret the ground-state results is a spectral function ($A_\alpha(\omega + i\eta)$), while its value at the Fermi level ($\omega=0D$) is another order parameter (the $\lim_{\eta\rightarrow+0} A_\alpha(i\eta)$ is zero for band-insulating phases and nonzero for metallic phases, which can be ordered or non-ordered).
 The spectral function ($\alpha$-sublattice projected) is calculated as

 and the total spectral function is defined as

 with $\eta = 10^{-4}D$,

 and $\xi_\alpha(z) = z - E_\alpha$.
 With the semicircular noninteracting DOS (i.e., for the Bethe lattice) one gets: